 Your email and SMS campaigns should give your subscribers the option to opt-out.
 While you can always create a preference panel where your subscribers can choose a different category about which they might want to get updates rather than fully unsubscribing, the entire process must be smooth.
 For instance, below is an example of creating a preference center from Aritic PinPoint:

 Test your campaigns.

-There is no better way to know what will work and what will know if you are not testing your campaigns.
+There is no better way to know what will work and what will not if you are not testing your campaigns.
 A/B testing gives you better clarity on understanding what will engage your subscribers maximum and when.

 Create Product Review Workflow